trustcassie/gtm-template/README.md

 **Overview**

-The Google Tag Manager template is designed to seamlessly integrate Google Consent mode v2 with a Cassie Cookie banner.
+The Google Tag Manager template is designed to seamlessly integrate a Cassie Cookie Banner with Google Consent mode v2.
 Our Cassie CMP tag allows you to adjust how your Google tags behave based on the consent status of your users.

 **Cassie CMP Tag Features**